vviggyy/parkinetics_public/README.md

 NOTE: This repository is a display (public) copy of a private team repo.
-Sensitive data has been removed.
+Sensitive data have been removed.
 Contributors to this repo:
 * Viggy Vanchinathan (Team Lead)
 * Matthew Farah
 * Arihant Singh
 * Nana Osei-Owusu
+* Chloe Zhang

 Other team members:
-* Chloe Zhang
 * Ramya Palani
 * Roma Desai
+* Jaya Hamkins

 # parkinetics